-Warm up with a bowl of hot, delicious Kitchen Sink Vegetable Soup!
-This healthy vegetable soup is simple to make and packed with veggies!
+Warm up with a bowl of hot, delicious Kitchen Sink Soup!
+This hearty, healthy vegetable soup is simple to make and packed with veggies!

 I was about to run out the door yesterday, when I stopped to check the weather.
 It was in the 50’s so I grabbed my jacket and headed out.

-This Kitchen Sink Vegetable Soup with Garlic Bread will warm you up this fall and beyond (I won’t mention the “w” word quite yet!).
+This Kitchen Sink Vegetable Soup will warm you up this fall and beyond (I won’t mention the “w” word quite yet!).

 - 1 medium onion, diced